iamtrask/DEPRECATED/contributing/quickstart.md

 This ticket contains instructions for how to add a subtraction function to our Base Tensor object, with links to further documentation to help explain everything the ticket should do.
 If you have ANY questions about a ticket, simply message the person who created the ticket (in the ticket above, that's @trask on Slack)

+Before beginning work, make sure to be aware of our [contributing guidelines]('./guidelines.md').

 Once your first Pull Request is merged into an OpenMined repository, you'll get your official invite to become a *Member of the Github Organization*!